Reasons For Skill-Based Pay

-Many countries today are seeking to advance to more technology and skill-based industries, while others have become (or are becoming) 'post industrial1 societies, in which the application of knowledge determines productivity, performance and competitiveness.
+Many countries today are seeking to advance to more technology and skill-based industries, while others have become (or are becoming) 'post industrial societies, in which the application of knowledge determines productivity, performance and competitiveness.
 Comparative advantage based on. for instance, cheap labour or raw materials, has declined in importance relative to competitive advantage based on the ability to add value to a particular resource or advantage.
 Such comparative advantage partly (often largely) depends on people - their standards of literacy and education, work attitudes, value systems, skills and motivation.
-Critical today is the ability to innovate and develop clusters of competitive enterprises in particular industries.

 vertical skills, which involve acquiring skills of a higher level